yazz/VisualJS/README.md

             (container
                 (inline "10%" (str (<-- :id)))  (inline "80%" (str (<-- :item))))))

-The language used is Clojure and Clojurescript and the first database that is supported is Postgres.
+The language used is Clojure/Clojurescript and the first database that is supported is Postgres.